microcks/microcks.io/content/documentation/explanations/dynamic-content.md

 ## Few concepts

-Let explain the few concepts behind Microcks templating features.
+Let's explain the few concepts behind Microcks' templating features.
 These are really simple and straightforward:

 * An expression should be delimited by mustaches like this: `{{ expression }}`.
 This pattern can be included in any textual representation of your response body content: plain text, JSON, XML, whatever...
-Microcks will just replace this pattern by its evaluated content or `null` if evaluation fail for any reason,
+Microcks will just replace this pattern with its evaluated content or `null` if evaluation fails for any reason,
 * An expression can be a reference to a context variable.
 In this case, we use a `.` notation to tell which property of this variable we refer to.
-Built-in contextual informations are attached to variable named `request` so we may use expression like `request.body` for example,
+Built-in contextual information is attached to the variable named `request` so we may use expressions like `request.body`, for example,
 * An expression can also be a function evaluation.
 In this case, we use a `()` notation to indicate the function name and its arguments.
-For example we use `randomString(64)` to evaluate the random string generation function with one arg being `64` (the length of the desired string),
+For example, we use `randomString(64)` to evaluate the random string generation function with one arg being `64` (the length of the desired string),
-* An expression may also include `>` redirect character so that result from a first evaluation is injected as an extra argument on the next function.
+* An expression may also include `>` redirect character so that the result from a first evaluation is injected as an extra argument on the next function.
 For example, you may use `uuid() > put(myId)`.
-So that result from `uuid()` function is printed out and also injected as second argument of the `put()` function so that this is will be stored within the `myId` context variable,
+So that result from `uuid()` function is printed out and also injected as the second argument of the `put()` function so that this will be stored within the `myId` context variable,

 Pretty easy.
 No? 🎉

-You can check the [Mock Templates reference](/documentation/references/templates) to get full list of available variable and function expressions.
+You can check the [Mock Templates reference](/documentation/references/templates) to get a full list of available variables and function expressions.